prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

+- Since this fits into "lwb 2"...

-- This fits in the currently "open" `lwb`, so it's copied into place
+   - it's copied directly into place.

 - At this point, the commit list is empty...

-   - so we must issue the current `lwb` to disk.

 ---